 “On-prem” defined: On-prem, also called on-premise, means you install, store and manage AEM on your internal computers and servers.
 With AEM Cloud, Adobe hosts and maintains the software.

-AEM on-prem requires significantly more full-time IT staff to manage compared to AEM Cloud, which was released in 2020.
+AEM on-prem requires significantly more full-time IT staff to manage compared to AEM cloud services, which was released in 2020.

 #3 — Evaluate your marketing strategy and results